Jovan Babunski: Later life and legacy

 After the war, Babunski's Chetniks were dispatched to Kosovo and Macedonia, reinforcing the 50,000 soldiers that had been deployed to quell the armed uprisings there.
 Babunski's force of 250 men helped the authorities suppress resistance in the towns of Bitola and Tikveš, targeting locals sympathetic to the Bulgarian komitas, and committing several atrocities in the process.
 Forces under his command also committed several atrocities in Albania.
 Chetnik bands, including those of Babunski, are also said to have enslaved locals and turned them into forced labourers for the armed forces of the Kingdom of Serbs, Croats and Slovenes.
 By the summer of 1919, the authorities had decided that paramilitary formations such as Babunski's were not "furthering the state's aims in the region".
 Babunski died in Veles on 17 February 1920, after contracting influenza.

-The historian Dušan T. Bataković characterizes Babunski as "exceptionally courageous and determined".
+The historian Dušan T. Bataković characterized Babunski as "exceptionally courageous and determined".
 John Paul Newman, a historian specializing in Yugoslavia's interwar paramilitary formations, believes Babunski would have become one of the most powerful figures in the interwar Chetnik Association had it not been for his premature demise.
 Babunski was celebrated as a national hero following his death and featured heavily in veterans' commemorations during the interwar period.
 A monument dedicated to him was constructed in Veles in 1924, but was destroyed by Bulgarian occupational authorities during World War II, when Macedonia was annexed by Bulgaria following Yugoslavia's dismemberment by the Axis.
 The nom de guerre Babunski was adopted as a surname by his descendants.